Danbo (character)

 Danbo (ダンボー, Danbō) is a fictional cardboard box robot character from Kiyohiko Azuma's manga series Yotsuba&!.
 In the ADV Manga English translation of the manga the name Cardbo was used, but the name was restored to Danbo in the later released Yen Press English translation.
-In reality, Danbo is merely Miura Hasayaka, a friend of the protagonist Yotsuba’s neighbor Ena, inside of a costume made of cardboard.
+In reality, Danbo is merely Miura Hayasaka, a friend of the protagonist Yotsuba's neighbor Ena, inside of a costume made of cardboard.
 Danbo was later picked up as an Internet meme, and inspired various electronic gadgets.

 Origin

 Miura created the costume out of cardboard boxes as a school project in volume 5 of the series.
 5-year-old protagonist Yotsuba is convinced it's a real robot.
-Danbo was also seen in volume 10, when Yotsuba visits Miura’s apartment in an apartment complex (Yotsuba thinks it’s a castle), Yotsuba finds the head of the costume.
+Danbo was also seen in volume 10, when Yotsuba visits Miura's apartment in an apartment complex (Yotsuba thinks it's a castle), Yotsuba finds the head of the costume.

 Appearances

 Chapter 28: "Yotsuba & Cardbo"

 Danbo first appeared in chapter 28 of the manga.
 It was created as a result of a challenge during summer vacation for elementary school students Ena and Miura.
 Although the person inside (Miura) is able to move upon wearing the costume, the young protagonist, Koiwai Yotsuba, found it by chance in the neighboring Ayase home while Miura was wearing the costume.
 Because Yotsuba believed it was a real robot, the two elementary school students joined forces to improvise a story in order to not destroy Yotsuba's dream.
 When Danbo claims to be going home, he leaves the Ayase home, with Miura still inside and Yotsuba still believing in him.

 In the second semester, submitted to school as a summer project, Danbo receives a stamp from the teacher on the back of his head that reads "Very well done."
 After that, the Danbo costume is stored in Miura's room, left to decompose.
 In volume 10 Yotsuba unearths the head.